Introduction to Automated Guided Vehicles Types

 - Vision-guided AGVs: Equipped with cameras and advanced computer vision technology, these AGVs can navigate dynamically and adapt to their surroundings.

-AGV Design Significance
+Automated Guided Vehicle Design Significance

 The design of AGVs plays a crucial role in their effectiveness.
 Their compact and efficient design allows them to operate in tight spaces and optimize material flow within a facility.
 Customizable designs ensure that AGVs can be tailored to meet the specific needs of various industries.